Lapland Express 2019

 On the day

 Please arrive in good time for your train – allow at least half an hour in case there’s queues.
-You won’t be able to get on an earlier train with your ticket, so please be patient!
+You may not be able to get on an earlier train with your ticket, so please be patient if this happens to you.
+We will always do our best to accommodate you if there are any changes in your travel plans or you experience travel issues on the day.

 Make sure you have your eTicket or reference number with you, either on paper or on your mobile phone.